saptaktakalkar/pluribus-ansible/README.md

 # Configuration File
   Custom changes to the ansible workflow and how it behaves are made through the configuration file.
 If you installed ansible from a package manager, the `ansible.cfg` will be present in `/etc/ansible` directory.
 If it is not present, you can create one to override default settings.
 Although the default settings should be sufficient for most of the purposes, you may need to change some of the settings based on your requirements.
   The default configuration file can be found here: [ansible.cfg](ansible.cfg.sample)

-  **NOTE**:
-Checklist:
+**Checklist**:
   1. Make sure you set the library path to point to your library directory in the `ansible.cfg` file.
   2. Disable host key checking in `ansible.cfg` file.
 If required, establish SSH keys(Use [pn_autossh](/ansible/library/pn_autossh.py) module to easily setup SSH keys!).
   3. Make other configuration changes as required.